What’s going on?

 Muscle cramps happen when a muscle involuntarily contracts on its own.
 Usually, you feel a hard lump at the point of pain — that’s the contracted muscle.
 Cramps usually occur for a reason.
-If you haven’t strained a muscle, you’re probably cramping because you’re muscle is fatigued or overused, because your body is dehydrated, or because you’re not getting enough electrolytes, such as potassium or magnesium.
+If you haven’t strained a muscle, you’re probably cramping because your muscle is fatigued or overused, because your body is dehydrated, or because you’re not getting enough electrolytes, such as potassium or magnesium.
 Those minerals help your muscles work more smoothly, and fluids help your body process the minerals.

 Most cases of muscle cramps do not indicate a worrisome underlying condition.
-People who are 65 and older are at more risk for them.
+People who are 65 and older are at greater risk for them.
 Cramps might be related to alcoholism, hypothyroidism, or diabetes.
 If the frequency of your cramps bothers you, tell your doctor.

 Meanwhile, there are several remedies you can try yourself.

 “My first recommendation for patients coming in with leg cramps is magnesium,” says Sarah Thompson, a doula and acupuncturist at Sacred Vessel Acupuncture.
 Magnesium has been suggested for treating pregnant women’s muscle cramps, but more studies are needed.
-Talk to your doctor before taking any supplements if you’re pregnant.
+Talk to your doctor before taking any magnesium supplements if you’re pregnant.

 If you regularly have leg cramps that are not related to a more serious condition, you might try adding more magnesium to your diet.
 Nuts and seeds are excellent sources of magnesium.